5 min read

 Max Contribution to 401k and Mega Backdoor Roth in 2026

 My coworkers are constantly chasing the latest spending trend.
-Tesla accessories, Peloton subscriptions, all streaming apps, you name it.
+Tesla accessories, Peloton subscriptions, every streaming app imaginable—you name it.
 I just sit there, quiet.
 They know I'm the "cautious with money" guy.
 Last week someone actually said: "Dude, you can afford a $10 TIDAL subscription, don't be cheap."
 I laughed.
 While they're buying toys, I'm maxing out accounts that literally give me free money.
 But sure, call me cheap.

 Let me paint you a picture: the average American salary is around $64k, and most people live on it just fine.
 Yet here we are, tech workers making $200k+, spending freely on gadgets and subscriptions, then complaining about feeling "broke" when we actually try to max out our benefits.
 It's all perception, folks.
 And that perception is costing us serious money.